cheperth/Java-CS111A/README.md

-# CS---Programming-Fundamentals-Java---111B
+# CS---Intro-to-Java-Programming---111A
-Problems, code, lessons and algorithms from My CS111B Programming Fundamentals: Java class
+Problems, code, lessons and algorithms from My CS111A Intro To Java Progamming: Java class